-Mother’s Day is around the corner and with the average person expected to shell out more than $170 on this celebration, it’s important to mind your budget when searching for that perfect present.
+Mother’s Day is around the corner and with the average person expected to shell out around $180 on this celebration, it’s important to mind your budget when searching for that perfect present.
 After all, your mother wouldn’t want you to overspend on her anyway!

 If you’re seeking one of the traditional gifts like flowers, gift cards, a spa treatment or a meal out, check out these five frugal tricks to save money without skimping on the sentiment.

 Florists have been known to hike up prices right before Mother’s Day, given it’s a popular time to order flowers.
 If you had a fresh arrangement in mind, head over to a local grocery store to scope out their selection.
 You can typically stems and bouquets for up to 30% less.
 For moms who love to garden though, opt for something she can plant in her front or backyard.
 Alternatively, a faux flower arrangement from discount stores like HomeGoods or Marshalls are the perfect home decor gift that will last.

 Taking mom out to brunch or dinner is a popular way to celebrate this special day, but beware of pre-fixed menus which could become costly especially for a big group.
 Instead of sticking with the traditional meal out, consider an activity that doesn’t require overpriced restaurant fare.
 Take mom on a day hike to spend quality time together and pack a picnic filled with her favorite snacks.
 Otherwise, host a potluck with family and ask everyone to bring a favorite dish for that extra special touch while saving on food.